Asthma in Teens and Adults - Exams and Tests

 medical history, a

-Lung function tests can diagnose asthma, determine its
+Lung function tests can diagnose asthma, show how

 - Testing of daytime changes in

-peak expiratory flow (PEF) is done over 1 to 2 weeks.
+peak expiratory flow (PEF) may be done over 1 to 2 weeks.

 This test is needed when you have symptoms off and on but have normal